Royal Bahraini Air Force: 21st century

 In July 2000, Bahrain signed a deal with BAE Systems to establish a pilot academy based around the Hawk Trainer, similar to the NFTC in Canada.
 Subsequently, orders were placed for Slingsby T67 Firefly and BAE Hawk trainers.
 The first trainers were delivered in October 2006.

-After Bahrain became a monarchy on 14 February 2002, the BAAF was renamed the Royal Bahraini Air Force.
+After Bahrain became a constitutional monarchy on 14 February 2002, the BAAF was renamed the Royal Bahraini Air Force (RBAF).

 Upgrade of the helicopter force has included new utility transports, and on 19 June 2007, Bahrain signed a letter of offer and acceptance for nine UH-60M Black Hawk helicopters to be purchased as part of the Foreign Military Sales program through the United States Army.
 These are designated for use in a variety of roles, including combat search and rescue.
 They were the international launch customer for the UH-60M variant of the venerable S-70 helicopter family.
 Deliveries commenced on 1 December 2009.

 A single Sikorsky S-92 VVIP helicopter was purchased by the Air Force in 2007 and placed in service with the Bahrain Royal Flight.

 Bahrain would again engage in combat operations as part of the Saudi Arabia-led Operation Decisive Storm, operating from bases in Saudi Arabia against Houthi rebel forces in Yemen during March and April 2015.
 Initially, fifteen F-16 aircraft were deployed as the RBAF contribution to combat forces in the operation.
 Bahrain's forces remained in Saudi Arabia in assistance of the coalition through 2015.
 An RBAF F-16 was lost when it crashed after a technical problem in December 2015.
 The Bahraini Air Force ended its participation in the operation in Yemen in February 2016.